msavastano/CleanDataProject/CodeBook.md

-a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

 SubjectNumber:

 30 Subjects

 Activity:

 1	WALKING

 2	WALKING_UPSTAIRS

 3	WALKING_DOWNSTAIRS

 4	SITTING

 5	STANDING

 6	LAYING

 Data Explanation from original documentation in features_info.txt, available at web site:
 1. Come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.